Meibomian Gland Diet - 9 Foods To Eat & 5 Foods To AVOID

 Meibomian Gland Expression

-To effectively cleanse your eyelids, we recommend washing your face with a tea tree face wash followed by the use of hypochlorous acid used twice daily.
-Simply spray the solution onto your closed eyelids, rub it in with clean fingertips, and let it dry.
-Alternatively, you can use a cotton ball or round for application.
+To effectively cleanse your eyelids, we recommend washing your face with atea tree face wash followed by the use ofhypochlorous acid used twice daily.
+Simply spray the solution onto a cotton ball or round, apply to your eyelids, and let it dry.

 Omega-3 Fatty Acids

-The foods listed below are just a few of the many healthy foods you should be consuming for overall eye health and treatment of MGD.
+The foods listed below are just a few of the many healthy foods you should be consuming for overall eye health.
 We highly recommend purchasing organic as much as possible, because pesticides and fertilizers added to crops can derail what you’re trying to accomplish (more on that later).
 If you can’t always manage organic, it’s alright, but try to choose organic as much as your grocery store availability and budget will allow.

 Leafy Green Vegetables